 Some of her experience in activism situations and proxy contests includes: DuPont, Danone, Mondelez, Tiffany (Trian); Family Dollar, Lionsgate (Carl Icahn); Apache, Oil States, Civeo (JANA); Sony (Third Point); Meritor, InfoSpace (Sandell); Progress Software, SeaChange, Datascope (Starboard); ITT, Banco Santander (Relational).

 Jamie joined Joele Frank in 2001.
 She received a BA in American studies from Cornell University.
-She is Co-Chair of the Board of Directors of the Partnership for Children’s Rights.
+She is on the Board of Directors of Mobilization for Justice.